-Supply chain visibility is the ability of parts, components, or products in transit to be tracked from the manufacturer to their final destination.
+Supply chain visibility is the ability to track parts, components, or products in transit from the manufacturer to their final destination.

 According to TechTarget, the primary objective of supply chain visibility is to improve the availability of data to stakeholders and customers, ultimately strengthening and improving the supply chain.

 Companies face increased pressure all along the value chain.
 Food and beverage executives, in particular, see better supply chain management as a critical business strategy to survive in a thin-margin, highly competitive, market-driven environment.
 Supply chain initiatives can cut millions of dollars in costs, providing a much-needed competitive advantage.

 While there are many elements to effective supply chain management, food and beverage executives look for significant value from execution-based supply chain management.

 Gaining executive insight into supply chain performance and monitoring key performance indicators (KPIs) across multiple dimensions generates data that feeds lean manufacturing continuous process improvement approaches, including Theory of Constraints (ToC) and LSS (Lean Six Sigma).

 Directors, managers, and C-level executives can analyze both internal and external data in real-time, and across multiple and disparate data sources, as opposed to waiting for pre-defined reports, which don’t support short-term issue resolution.